Stefano Bonaccini: Personal life

 Bonaccini is married to Sandra Notari, a small business owner from Modena.
 They met the first time during a meeting between Modena's city council, of which Bonaccini served as assessor, and local business owners.
 The couple has two daughters, Maria Vittoria and Virginia.
+On 2 October 2023, Maria Vittoria had a daughter, Carolina, thus Bonaccini became grandfather at the age of 56.

 Until 39 years old, Bonaccini played as a forward in many local football teams.
 He is an avid supporter of Juventus FC and Modena Volley.